Math 1710: Statistical Theory and Applications, Spring 2017

 Free pdf available at http://www.openintro.org/stat/textbook

 Required Software: JMP.
-Student licenses ($15) can be purchased at the Cornell Store or online.
-To access the purchasing website, log in with your netid into
+Student licenses ($15) can be purchased at the software licensing website of the Cornell Store.
+To access the website, log in with your netid into

 Calculator: The statistics features you'll need include combinations, standard deviation, and correlation.
 (TI-83/4 graphing calculators have a more extensive statistics package.)